stephenholtz/SimpleElastix/Documentation/source/GettingStarted.rst

     $ cmake ../SimpleElastix/SuperBuild
     $ make -j4

+Note :code:`make -j4` specifies the number of cores to use during the build, it does not affect the compiled code.
 When the project has been built, we can find language packages in the :code:`${BUILD_DIRECTORY}/SimpleITK-build/Wrapping` directory.
 For example, to install the python module onto your system, navigate to

 ::